This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 If the exemption is granted, the Superintendency will still be required to permanently monitor the execution of the agreement, and will terminate it if the conditions set forth in the exemption are not complied with.

-These prohibitions do not apply to economic operators of small or limited scale activity which are not capable of significantly affecting the competition.
+These prohibitions do not apply to economic operators of small or limited scale activity that are not capable of significantly affecting the competition.

 Unfair practices are those actions and practices contrary to honest practices that take place in the market.
 There is no need to prove bad faith of the violator, and the claimant does not need to prove actual damage; potential damage or threat is sufficient.
 Unfair practices are sanctioned when competition is prevented, restricted, falsified or distorted, or when the economic efficiency of the market or well-being of the consumers is threatened.